 The electric locomotive class 1099 was produced in the years 1910-1914 for the use on the Mariazell Railway only.
 There they were in operation for regular schedules until 2013.
 The depicted one is still in use for carrying the classic train Ötscherbär (Ötscher Bear), a train named after the highest peak in the region.

-Inside the depot of the museum tramway in Mariazell.
+I took this pic inside the depot of the museum tramway in Mariazell.
 The private association provides not only a museum tramway connecting the railway station of Mariazell with the nearby Erlauf Lake (Erlaufsee) but also consists of a fine selection of Austrian tramcars built before WW II.
 The depicted tramcar was designed by Austrian architect Otto Wagner.

 One of the most modern observatories of Austria is located at an alpine pasture named Stehralm high over Mariazell.
 Thanks to less industry and settlement around Mariazell the sky in this region is a gem for stargazer.